AyeCode/geodirectory/readme.txt

 == Description ==

-Harness the leading Business Directory Plugin for WordPress to help listings everywhere get found by the right people.
-No matter what you need to build, be it a City Directory, a Job Board, a Real Estate Listings website, or a Classifieds Website, GeoDirectory turns any WordPress theme into a robust search network for users.
-Add all your business listings at once and tap into an impressive set of shortcodes, blocks, and widgets to set up intuitive, location-based website directories.
+GeoDirectory is the leading Business Directory Plugin for WordPress.
+Help businesses everywhere get found through their listings by your directory website visitors.

+No matter what you need to build, be it a City Directory, a Job Board, a Real Estate Listings Directory, or a Classifieds Website, GeoDirectory turns any WordPress theme into a robust search network for users.

+Add all your business listings at once and tap into an impressive set of blocks, shortcodes and widgets to set up intuitive, location-based website directories.

 Do it all stress-free and in style with 100% compatible WordPress page builders like Gutenberg, Elementor, Beaver Builder, Divi, and Oxygen!